-How Many Houston Astros Will Go To The MLB All-Star Game?
+How Many Houston Astros Will Go to the MLB All-Star Game?

 Four years doesn't seem all that long ago, until you think of where Houston was as a sports city this time back in 2013 — Matt Schaub was the Texans quarterback, the Rockets were preparing to fly virtually the whole organization to Los Angeles to woo Dwight Howard in free agency, and the Astros were in the middle of a 51-111 season.

-Now, four years later, Matt Schaub is on his third team since leaving Houston, Dwight Howard just got traded by his hometown team (Atlanta) for one of the Plumlees and the Astros are the best team in all of Major League Baseball.
-Times they are a-changin', and no longer are the Astros represented at the All-Star Game by one token All-Star, like they were with Jason Castro in 2013.
+Now, four years later, Matt Schaub is on his third team since leaving Houston, Dwight Howard just got traded by his hometown team (Atlanta) for one of the Plumlees, and the Astros are the best team in all of Major League Baseball.
+Times they are a-changin', and no longer are the Astros represented at the All-Star Game by one token All-Star, as they were with Jason Castro in 2013.

 Indeed, the Astros are a talented team with marketable stars, and for confirmation of that, you needn't look any further than the latest All-Star voting totals, in which three Astros would be starting in the All-Star Game if the polls closed today: